How to start (and build) an emergency fund

 Starting and keeping an emergency fund is crucial for financial stability and peace of mind.
 It can help cover unexpected expenses and prevent the need for high-interest credit cards or loans.

-Aim to save three to six months’ worth of living expenses and consider automating your savings through direct deposit or savings apps.
+Aim to save three to six months’ worth of living expenses and consider automating your savings through direct deposit.
 Start small and make it a priority to build your emergency fund, as it can make all the difference in times of financial uncertainty.